cboler/cboler.github.io/_posts/2026-08-17-attrition-android.md

 The basic idea is simple: it’s War, except there are decisions to make.

-What grew out of that has become something considerably more elaborate—campaigns, achievements, opponents with personalities, a field manual, statistics, bits of history, entirely too many cheese jokes, and a lot of little details that probably nobody needed me to spend this much time thinking about.
+What grew out of that has become something considerably more elaborate—campaigns, achievements, opponents with personalities, a field manual, statistics, bits of history, entirely too many cheesey jokes, and a lot of little details that probably nobody needed me to spend this much time thinking about.

 But that’s also the point.